NHSDigital/integration-adaptor-lab-results/README.md

 The main objective of the Lab Results Adaptor is to hide complex legacy standards and instead present a simple and consistent interface aligned to current NHSD national standards.
 The adaptor removes the requirement for a GP System to handle the complexities of EDIFACT and MESH messaging.

-At a high level, the Lab Results Adaptor exposes a queue (AMQP 1.0) from which the GP System can consume Pathology and Screening medical reports in FHIR DSTU3 format.
+At a high level, the Lab Results Adaptor exposes a queue ([AMQP 1.0](https://www.amqp.org/resources/specifications)) from which the GP System can consume Pathology and Screening medical reports in [FHIR STU3](https://digital.nhs.uk/developer/guides-and-documentation/api-technologies-at-nhs-digital#fhir) format.

 See the [Resources](#resources) section for links to the underlying services and standards.